adityagi02/AutoJoomer/README.md

 ## Installation(iOS)
 1. Download all the files to a folder either by the "Download as ZIP" button or by cloning the repo.

-2. Open your Safari, navigate to Safari->Preferences->Extensions.
+2. Open your Settings, navigate to Extensions->AutoJoomer->ON.
-3. If AutoJoomer is there, check it.
-4. Else follow these steps:

-   a) Go to Safari->Preferences->Advanced

-   b) Check "Show Develop menu in menu bar"

-   c) Go back to safari menu->develop and check "Allow Unsigned Extensions.

-5. click on "AutoJoomer" logo in the panel left to link displayer.
-6. Set the required values, click "SAVE"

-DONE!!
+3. Launch Safari, and tap the "aA" menu
+4. Tap on "AutoJoomer" and then "Always allow".

+There we go!!

 ## How to stay updated